sanketchaudhary10/Rufus-scraper-agent/README.md

 Rufus is an AI web-scraping agent designed to dynamically extract data from websites based on user-defined prompts and output it in structured formats for RAG (Retrieval-Augmented Generation) pipelines.

 **Core Features**:
+- Uses spaCy NLP to extract content relevant to the prompt.
-- Asynchronous web scraping to handle multiple tasks concurrently.
+- asynchronous web scraping to handle multiple tasks concurrently.
 - Dynamic content extraction based on the user’s prompt.
 - Supports crawling nested pages for deep scraping.
 - Synthesizes output into structured formats like JSON and plain text, ready for use in RAG pipelines.